simeononsecurity/Blue-Team-Tools/Linux/CCDCprep/Checklist/README.md

 for example ftp but the service_name is vsftpd

-Next you will need to Disable or Uninstall the un-needed services
+Next you will need to Disable or Uninstall the unneeded services

 ## Disable Non Business Required Services